Slides 📊

 Single parameter: Unlike the binomial distribution which has two parameters (\(n\) and \(p\)), Poisson has only one parameter \(\lambda\).

-Unbounded support: A Poisson random variable can theoretically take any non-negative integer value, unlike binomial whose support is bounded by \(n\).
+Unbounded support: A Poisson random variable can theoretically take any non-negative integer value, unlike binomial whose support is bounded above by \(n\).

 5.7.3.
 Expected Value and Variance: The Power of \(\lambda\)